Outputs from Research

 Q. My Output is likely to form part of a portfolio of work (multi-component output), how do I collate and present this type of output for assessment?

 The REF team will be working with relevant School research leadership teams to develop platforms to present multicomponent / portfolio submissions.
-In the meantime, please use the 100 word statement to describe how your output could form part of a multicomponent submission and provide information about any useful contextual information.
+In the meantime, please use the commentary section to describe how your output could form part of a multicomponent submission and provide any useful contextual information about the research question your work is addressing.

 Q. How will the information I provide about my outputs be used and for what purpose?

-In this exercise, a minimum of one output identified by each author will be reviewed by a panel of internal and external subject experts.
+In the 2024 output cycle, a minimum of one output identified by each identified author will be reviewed by a panel of internal and external subject experts.

 The information provided will be used to enable us to report on research quality measures as identified in the University R&I strategy.